-- 1) A SAP appeal, signed by both the student and the Office of Academic - 2) Letter from student- reasoning for appeal - 3) Supporting documentation from the student (i.e. medical statement, police report, etc.) - 4) A printout of the student's online appointment request/appeal form - 5) A copy of the student's education plan requirements - 6) A copy of the student's education plan

-7) A copy of the student's graduation evaluation listing the student's current major, catalog year, and remaining course requirements in their degree/certificate program.
+- A S.A.P appeal, signed by both the student and the Program Director - Letter from the student explaining the reasoning for the appeal - Supporting documentation from the student (i.e. medical statement, police report, etc.) - A printout of the student's online appointment request/appeal form - A copy of the student's education plan requirements - A copy of the student's education plan - A copy of the student's graduation evaluation listing the student's current major, catalog year, and remaining course requirements in their degree/certificate program.

-SAP appeals must be reviewed by the financial coordinator in charge of Title IV funds and the Dean of the school in which the student is studying.
+S.A.P appeals must be reviewed by the Federal Loans Administrator in charge of Title IV funds and the Dean of the school in which the student is studying.